-A recent International Journal of Production Research study stated that the evolution of Industry 4.0 has made ZDM implementation easier due to the availability of large data sets required for modern machine learning techniques.
+A 2019 International Journal of Production Research study stated that the evolution of Industry 4.0 has made ZDM implementation easier due to the availability of large data sets and modern machine learning techniques.
 Increases in computer power and storage have combined with decreasing cost of sensors to the point that it now makes ZDM a much more cost-effective option.

-The Relimetrics platform demonstrates the power of these advances.
+The Relimetrics platform demonstrates the power of AI and computer vision advances to improve overall quality on the factory floor.
 The solution can quickly evolve and adapt to changes in production parts and configurations, and enable the customer to sustain a high (>99.9 percent) level of accuracy by filtering inspection results automatically and continuously updating deep-learning models at the edge using advanced HPE edge-computing technology.

 The advantage of this approach is the reduction of downtime associated with reconfiguring algorithms in high production variability manufacturing environments without any expert knowledge required.
 Levi explained, “Existing machine vision solutions cannot handle high production variability.
 Either manual intervention is required to reconfigure the algorithms or dependency on the tech vendor for updates leading to downtimes.”

 In fact, in today’s QA, the downtime associated with reconfiguring algorithms is a recurring problem experienced by many plants owned by a global manufacturer.
 Often, the same products or parts are being manufactured on different lines in different geographies.
-But these plants are not able to actively share the QA learnings with one another and take advantage of one another’s data.
+But these plants cannot actively share the QA learnings with one another and take advantage of one another’s data.

 HPE Servers Inspected by HPE Servers

 These ZDM accomplishments are made possible by using advanced Intel® edge-computing technologies.
 Running computationally intensive machine-learning calculations at the edge enables error detection accuracy of more than 99.9 percent.